Rishi Sunak reviewing Northern Powerhouse Rail and other infrastructure projects

 The manifesto the Conservatives won the 2019 election on promised Northern Powerhouse Rail between Leeds and Manchester.

-Liz Truss backed the line while prime minister, and Boris Johnson boasted of its achievement in his farewell speech from Downing Street.
+Liz Truss backed a full-fat vision for the line while prime minister, pledging it would stop at a new station at Bradford, while Boris Johnson boasted of the line’s achievement in his farewell speech from Downing Street.

 But Mr Shapps told the BBC: “The line itself can deliver a 33-minute journey from Manchester to Leeds, quadruple nearly the capacity of that line, and do so without having to wait an extra 20 years beyond the delivery of what the upgrade can do.